daattali/beautiful-jekyll/sessions.md

 # Expectations
 Math club members are expected to regularly attend our weekly practice sessions on Fridays from 2:50-4:00 in Red Cedar pod.
 They are also expected to complete and bring their Math Club-assigned homework each week.
+There are no special performance expectations beyond participation.
+We recognize that every student develops at their own pace and try to provide a positive and productive experience for everyone.

 # Varsity
 The Varsity room is for members of our Varsity group, which is an earn-in group formed within the math club.